Mushbt/stockholm-fc/README.md

 * ### Gallery

      * The Gallery page gives the user an insight into the sessions that we hold.
-     * Images have been layed out into separate 'cards' to allow more focus per image rather than have them all contained into one section.
+     * Images have been laid out into separate 'cards' to allow more focus per image rather than have them all contained in one page section.
-     * A book now button was added which takes the user to the bookings page incase they are persuaded enough to choose this football club for their children.
+     * A book now button was added which takes the user to the bookings page in case they are persuaded enough to choose this football club for their children.

 ![Gallery image](assets/images-md/gallery.png)
 [Back to top](<#contents>)

 * ### Session Times

-     * The Session Times page gives the user information on location, what days and times we hold our sessions for the different age groups we cater to.
+     * The Session Times page gives the user information on location, and what days and times we hold our sessions for the different age groups we cater to.
      * A map of the location has also been added to make it simple for the user rather than having to search up the address on the internet.
-     * A book now button was added which takes the user to the bookings page incase they are persuaded enough to choose this football club for their children.
+     * A book now button was added which takes the user to the bookings page in case they are persuaded enough to choose this football club for their children.

 ![Session-Times image](assets/images-md/sessions.png)
 [Back to top](<#contents>)